Father Time is one of the most popular chiropractic stories from Bernard Preston.

 I was honoured to be invited to their wedding, which was a simple affair, but I was very disturbed when Jane’s younger brother gave her away.
 Dad wasn’t even invited.
 I wondered if he had thought of the ‘worst case scenario’ when he took off with the younger woman?
 I couldn’t think of anything more devastating than not being invited to my daughter’s wedding.

-Asymmetrical opening of the jaw joint is one of the many causes of severe migraine headaches; and, because the sensory nucleus is located in the upper neck, it is often accompanied by cervical spine pain.
+Asymmetrical opening of the jaw joint is one of the many causes of severe migraine headaches; and, because the sensory nucleus is located in the upper neck, it is often accompanied by cervical spine pain; this is the subject of Father Time.

 The joint is located just in front of the ear.
 Place your index fingers in your ears, with the pulp facing forwards, and slowly open the jaw.
 Is there a palpable click?
 A popping or grind noise?
 Pain?
 Do the joints appear to open symmetrically?